enthought/comtypes/web/index.rst

     ``source`` object for debugging.
 The event sink will first print out all event names that are found in the outgoing interface, and will later print out the events with their arguments as they occur.
+    ``ShowEvents`` returns a connection object which must be kept alive as long as you want to receive events.
+When the object is deleted the connection to the source object is closed.

+    To actually receive events you may have to call the ``PumpEvents`` function so that COM works correctly.

 ``PumpEvents(timeout)``
     This functions runs for a certain time in a way that is required